latool/LAxplore/README.md

 This is an NLP-based LA Tool that offers the possibility to automatically:

 - read literature from pdf
-- identify key words from text
+- identify keywords from text
-- categorize the text based on key words
+- categorize the text based on keywords

 ## Getting Started